MyloRii/avenBot/README.md

 - docker ps - to see running containers
 - docker ps -a - to see all containers
 - docker system prune -a - to delete all images and stopped containers

+In order to run in Heroku:
+- create heroku app
+- set GRADLE_TASK var in heroku to 'shadowJar'
+- run jar using this commands via Heroki CLI: heroku run:detached "java -jar build/libs/AvenBot-1.0-SNAPSHOT-all.jar" -a {app_name}